Tips for understanding your farm’s pasture health

 2. CLOVER TELLS YOU A LOT AND IT TELLS YOU FIRST

-Clover has a poor root structure and a high requirement for all 16 essential nutrients (see below left) so Doug describes it as the ‘canary in the mine’ on your block, with poor clover growth telling you there’s likely to be a particular nutrient that’s missing.
+Clover has a poor root structure and a high requirement for all 16 essential nutrients.
+Doug describes it as the ‘canary in the mine’ on your block, with poor clover growth telling you there’s likely to be a particular nutrient that’s missing.

 3. YOU’RE ALMOST CERTAINLY MISSING POTASSIUM

 It’s estimated that 80 percent of New Zealand farms – North and South Island – are deficient in potassium, phosphorus and/or sulphur (K, P, S), with potassium the one most likely to be low, says Doug.
 There’s no point in throwing more fertiliser at your block until you correct a potassium deficiency.
 In the last 100 years, potassium reserves have declined markedly so land that never used to need it now requires it.

 “The benefits you get from correcting a potassium deficiency are enormous,” says Doug.
 “If you’ve got a soil test level of potassium of 4 and you move it up to say 6-7, the pasture production is going to go up 30-40%.
 People look at potassium and say ‘oh, it’s expensive’ (1kg of potassium costs the same as 1kg of nitrogen) – the other point to make is 1kg of nitrogen will only last 4-6 weeks, but 1kg of potassium lasts for a lot longer.”

 The old test used to be known as the potassium reserve test, but these days the best measure of plant available potassium is known as the Quick Test K Level.